HAI2LAB/dashcam-fault-adjudication/README.md

 not provide a consistent standalone accuracy advantage.

-A LoRA-adapted vision–language backbone with three lightweight heads (situation → comparison → fault ratio) that replaces text-mediated cascades with a fully differentiable, single-forward-pass pipeline for insurance-grade traffic fault-ratio adjudication.
+A LoRA-adapted vision-language backbone with three jointly trained prediction heads (situation → comparison → fault ratio).
+The framework replaces text-mediated cascades with a single-forward-pass, role-structured multi-task pipeline.

 ## Repository layout (numbered in paper order)